 testimonies from the table is a collection of portraits and firsthand narratives illuminating and honoring the lived experiences of 61 diverse black women in america. inspired by solange's a seat at the table and in celebration of her interdisciplinary performance piece at the guggenheim called an ode to, the scrapbook format features instant film photos and handwritten statements.

 on may 18, the original book was gifted to solange; a free digital version is available for download.

-for those interested in potential physical copies of the book (made from high-resolution scans), please fill out this form to state your interest.
+for those interested in physical copies of the book (made from high-resolution scans), please fill out this form to be notified once purchasing is available.

 i, a Pakistani woman, was offered a fairly open ended opportunity to conceive of a project related to Solange’s A Seat at the Table; Though creating a theme around women of color may have seemed natural, I wanted to honor the fact that A Seat at the Table is an album expressly for Black women.